slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### Hints on leadership

-- Know when to speak and when don't.
+- Know when to speak and when don’t.
 - Know how to create a vision of where they want to go.
 'I’m not here to help; I’m here to learn.'
 - Are part of the team.
 'No one is smarter than a small group.'
 - Make people feel as part of a family.